Applying to, and going through, the Doctoral Program in Film and Media Studies

 The 2023-2024 Ph.D./Master’s application is currently open.
 Apply at: https://apply.grad.yale.edu/apply/

 A Combined Degree

 From start to end, ours is a combined doctoral program.
 Whether entering through the Film and Media Studies (FMS) portal or through that of the other department, candidates submit a single application to the Graduate School which then distributes copies to the two relevant admissions committees.
 Those committees then consult one another before final selections are made.
 Applicants must show background, aptitude, and interest in both disciplines.
-In the past dozen years, three to five applicants have been selected annually out of the one hundred or more who apply to FMS in combination with one or another of its ten allied units (African-American Studies, American Studies, Comparative Literature, East Asian Languages and Literatures, English, French, German, History of Art, Italian Studies, Slavic Languages and Literatures).
+In the past dozen years, three to five applicants have been selected annually out of the one hundred or more who apply to FMS in combination with one or another of its ten allied units (African-American Studies, American Studies, Comparative Literature, East Asian Languages and Literatures, English, French, German Languages and Literatures, History of Art, Italian Studies, Slavic Languages and Literatures).
 Matriculation occurs in Fall term only.
 Please note that African-American Studies, American Studies, History of Art and Slavic Languages and Literatures are not accepting applications during the 2020-2021 application cycle.

 At every stage the student’s plans and progress are monitored by two Directors of Graduate Study (DGS).

 The protocols drawn up with each of the ten participating academic units are quite similar to one another, but need to be scrutinized.
 Please consult the pertinent pages on this site as well as the website of the other department.
 Official questions regarding Graduate School policies should be addressed to the assistant or associate dean.
-The policies themselves are viewable here.
+View the Graduate School policies here.